cskilian/musicsync/README.md

 # MusicSync
-This application allows a musician to sync a MusicXML score and an audio file.
+This application is a combined music player and sheetmusic reader that allows a musician to sync a MusicXML score and an audio file.
+A musician can synchronize a score manually by tapping on each bar while in manual synchronization mode or it can be done automatically via sending the audio and sheetmusic files to the running server.

 ## Installing and Running the Application
 Prerequisites: